Part-of-Speech Tagging Practical Session

 • Then use the default tagger as a fallback for a Unigram tagger.
 Report the change in accuracy.

-• How would you build a better guesser, while still not relying on any further training data?
+🎯 [to do: How would you build a better guesser, while still not relying on any further training data?]

 One step further than the default tagger could be to assign tags to tokens on the basis of matching patterns.
 In other words, the form of the token is considered when guessing its part-of-speech.
 For example, it might guess that any word ending in “ed” is the past participle of a verb, and any word ending with “'s” is a possessive noun.
 This is called a regular expression tagger and is already available in NLTK.